 I love talking to groups about the writing process, historical fiction, and indie publishing.
 Contact me if you’re looking for a dynamic speaker (with a sense of humour!).

 Upcoming Presentations on The Muse of Fire

-- Sunday, February 18 – Book Launch on Bowen Island at 3 pm at Cates Hill Chapel, 661 Carter Road, Bowen Island, BC All are welcome!
+- Sunday, March 18 – Book Launch on Bowen Island at 4 pm at the Cove Commons in Snug Cove on Bowen Island, BC All are welcome!
 Refreshments served.